realchrislee/Shoot-10/docs/development_README.md

 ## Technlogies, Libraries, APIs

-The backend of the game will be built with JavaScript and the frontend will be rendered using the Easel.JS API to render the ships and debris.
+The backend of the game will be built with JavaScript and the frontend will be rendered using the canvas to render the ships and debris.

 ## Wireframes